eric-yates/Linear-Regression/README.md

 ### Advanced

 1) Create a new Python script
-2) Save it in the same folder as the 'linear_regression.py' file
+2) Save it in the cloned/forked folder
 2) Use a format similar to the following:
 ```
 from linear_regression import LinearRegression